Vermont man, 24, federally charged in assault on Portland police officers during unrest

 A Vermont man pleaded not guilty to federal civil disorder charges in Portland, Ore. on Friday, stemming from a June protest in the city during which he allegedly charged at police officers repeatedly with a shield, according to the U.S. Attorney’s Office for the District of Oregon.

-Charles Randolph Comfort, 24, was indicted by a federal grand jury for allegedly charging the officers and kicking separate officers several times while under arrest for refusing the leave the scene.
+Charles Randolph Comfort, 24, was indicted by a federal grand jury for allegedly charging officers and kicking arresting officers several times while he was taken into custody for refusing to leave the scene.

 Police were attempting to disperse protesters after an unlawful assembly was declared June 25 at an intersection near the Portland Police Bureau’s North Precinct.
 Demonstrators had started blocking traffic using dumpsters stolen from nearby businesses.